-- (Wide Angle): Reduces the size of the subject and broadens the range. - [1] (Telephoto): Enlarges the subject and narrows the range. - 2.
-Press the shutter button to shoot the image.
+(Wide Angle): Reduces the size of the subject and broadens the range

+(Telephoto) : Enlarges the subject and narrows the range

+2. Press the shutter button to shoot the image.

-• Digital zoom is disabled while date stamping (page 144) is turned on.
+• Digital zoom is disabled while date stamping (page 143) is turned on.

 - The higher the digital zoom factor, the coarser the recorded image.
-Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 49). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - Performing a zoom operation changes the lens aperture.
+Note that the camera also has a function that lets you record using digital zoom without image deterioration (page 47). - Use of a tripod is recommended to protect against image blur due to camera movement when shooting with telephoto. - · Performing a zoom operation changes the lens aperture. - Digital zoom only is available during movie recording.
+You can adjust the optical zoom setting before you press [•] (Movie) to start movie recording.